cj-hilder/ble-hr-tool/README.md

 The key parameters and their purpose:

 **Heart rate range**
 - *Max HR* — Used to scale the speedometer and history graph.
-Use a calculator based on your age and condition; in dysautonomia, formula-derived estimates are generally more meaningful than a measured maximum.
-(This is not used in any calculations so it is not critical that it is your correct maximum HR.)
+Use a calculator based on your age and sex (in dysautonomia, formula-derived estimates are generally more meaningful than a measured maximum).
+This is not used in any state transitions so it is not critical that it is your *correct* maximum HR.
 - *Bradycardia threshold* — HR below this during activity triggers a heart rate Reset.
 Set it to a level that represents a clearly abnormal low for your resting state.

 **Resting HR**